Aliases for CLCN3 Gene

 GeneCards Summary for CLCN3 Gene

-CLCN3 (Chloride Channel, Voltage-Sensitive 3) is a Protein Coding gene.
+CLCN3 (Chloride Voltage-Gated Channel 3) is a Protein Coding gene.
 Diseases associated with CLCN3 include Agenesis Of Corpus Callosum, Cardiac, Ocular, And Genital Syndrome and Immunodeficiency 13.
-Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Hepatic ABC Transporters.
 GO annotations related to this gene include protein homodimerization activity and ion channel activity.
 An important paralog of this gene is CLCN7.

 UniProtKB/Swiss-Prot Summary for CLCN3 Gene